1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Eosinophilic jejunitis is a rare condition in which an excess of eosinophils (a type of white blood cell) accumulates in the jejunum, causing inflammation, swelling, and digestive symptoms.
+Eosinophilic jejunitis is a disease that is very rare and in which the level of eosinophil (a form of a white blood cell) is built up in the jejunum generating inflammatory, swollen, and digestive symptoms.

-What are the initial symptoms of eosinophilic jejunitis?
+What is the presenting preliminary of eosinophilic jejunitis?

-What is the ICD-10 code for eosinophilic jejunitis?
+What is the code of ICD-10 of eosinophilic jejunitis?

-GastroDoxs in Houston offers a multidisciplinary team-including gastroenterologists, dietitians, and nurse educators-providing on-site testing, personalized treatment, and comprehensive follow-up care for eosinophilic jejunitis.
+GastroDoxs of Houston presents a multidisciplinary team gastroenterologists, dietitians, and nurse educators, who take care of on-site testing, individual treatment, and full follow-up care (eosinophilic jejunitis).

 Related Blogs